 It’s hard to think of anything else

-This piece was written for a concert I organised at the Lismore Women’s Festival, with local musicians playing new music by Australian composers with a lived experience of being a wom*n.
+This piece was written for a concert I produced at the Lismore Women’s Festival 2016, with local musicians playing new music by Australian composers with a lived experience of being a wom*n.
 A friend and I started trading feminist slogans as possible names for my piece, trailing off with the observation: “…it’s hard to think of anything else these days”.
-The work is driven by my horror at witnessing basic services wom*n world-wide have fought so hard for being monstrously ripped away – juxtaposed with the attempt to keep living a good life.
+The work is driven by my horror at witnessing basic services wom*n world-wide have fought so hard for being monstrously ripped away in teh early days of the Trump administration – juxtaposed with the attempt to keep living a good life.

 Julie Metcalfe – violin